-Today I want to talk about saying the three words a lot of us are ashamed of saying at work, which is: “I don’t know.”
+Today I want to talk about the three words a lot of us are ashamed of saying at work: “I don’t know.”

-I remember back in my corporate days, I was a young, enthusiastic management trainee, wanting to impress and prove myself.
+I remember myself back in my corporate days — I was a young and enthusiastic new employee, wanting to impress and prove myself to others.

 One day, the boss asked me a difficult question.
-I didn’t want to say that I didn’t know because I was afraid of coming across as incompetent or stupid.
+I didn’t want to say that I didn’t know the answer.
+I was afraid of coming across as incompetent or “stupid”.

 So I said, “I’m not sure.”

 The boss replied with, “You’re not sure or you don’t know?”
 To which I meekly answered, “I don’t know.”

 Now if I could go back in time, I would say to the younger me, “Amnah, if you don’t know something, just say so.
 You don’t need to be ashamed of not knowing something.
 Nobody expects you to know everything.”

 So what I should’ve answered was, “I don’t know, but I can check and get back to you later.”

 Most people are understanding — perhaps you’re new, you’re still learning the ropes or the question does not apply to your scope of work.

 Just be honest.
 Tell them you don’t know the answer and you will do your best to find out later.